 The Compensation Committee currently administers the STIP, which provides for the grant of annual incentive awards payable upon achievement of specified performance goals.
 The awards under the STIP may be paid, at the option of the Compensation Committee, in cash, or in the Company's common stock, or in any combination of cash and common stock.
-For fiscal year 2020, all STIP awards were payable in cash.
+For fiscal year 2019, all STIP awards were paid to NEOs in cash.
 For each performance period, the Compensation Committee may establish one or more objectively determinable performance goals, based upon one or more of a variety of performance criteria specified in the STIP.
 In addition, for bonus awards not intended to qualify as qualified performance-based compensation, the Compensation Committee may establish performance goals based on other performance criteria as it deems appropriate in its sole discretion.

-2020 STIP Goals.
-As part of developing the Company's compensation strategy for the fiscal year ended December 27, 2020, the Compensation Committee established annual performance goals and payout amounts for our NEOs under the STIP based on income (loss) before income taxes as a percentage of the Company's net revenues ("PBT Margin").
-The Compensation Committee used each NEO's base salary to establish his target payout amount under the STIP, except that it pro-rated Mr. Sandri's target payout based on his transition during the fiscal year from our CFO to our President and CEO.

-The Compensation Committee chose to utilize PBT Margin in setting performance goals and target payout amounts because PBT Margin has a higher correlation to cash flow and liquidity than EBITDA and because it aligns with the Company's goals of driving overall operational results.
+2019 STIP Goals.
+As part of developing the Company's compensation strategy for the fiscal year ended December 29, 2019, the Compensation Committee established annual performance goals and target payout amounts for our NEOs under the STIP based on income (loss) before income taxes as a percentage of the Company's net revenues ("PBT Margin").
+The Compensation Committee chose to utilize PBT Margin, as determined based on the Company's audited financial statements and accounting principles generally accepted in the U.S. ("U.S. GAAP") as applied on a consistent basis by the Company, in setting performance goals and target payout amounts because PBT Margin has a higher correlation to cash flow and liquidity than EBITDA and because it aligns with the Company's goals of driving overall operational results.

-For fiscal year 2020, the Compensation Committee established the following PBT Margins for our NEOs:
+For fiscal year 2019, the Compensation Committee established the following PBT Margins for our NEOs:

-PBT Margin as a % of Base Salary as a % of Base Salary
+PBT Margin CEO Bonus as a % of Base Salary CFO Bonus as a % of Base Salary

 2% (Threshold) 25% 25%

 3% 50% 50%

 4% 75% 75%

 5% (Target) 100% 100%

 6% 125% 125%

 7% 150% 150%

 8% 175% 175%

 9% 200% 200%

+Greater than 10% 200% plus 1.0% of the excess PBT above 10% 200% plus 0.2% of the excess of PBT above 10%